Fernando Torres reveals the secrets of his success and what goes through the mind of a world-class striker...

 If there are no goals, there’s no match.
 The nicest thing you can do is score goals.
-The reality is that when you pick up a paper and look for the results, you pick it up and you see, say, Liverpool 2, Birmingham 2.
-What’s the first thing you want to know?
-It’s who scored.
-That’s the first thing.
-Always.
+The reality is that when you pick up a paper and look for the results, the first thing you want to know is who scored.
 You don’t look up who played well, you look up who scored.
 Goals are the most important thing.
 If I go 10 games without scoring, I’m not happy – even if I am playing brilliantly.
 But at the same time, if I score in all 10 games but I’m playing horribly, I won’t be happy either.
 I always demand goals and good performances of myself.

 There are two types of strikers

 Those that live for goals and only goals – players who know how to score and every time they get it they try to score.
 And then there are those who score goals thanks to the team.
 I’m not the kind of striker who when he gets the ball near the penalty area only sees the posts.
 I think and hope I fall into the second category.
 I like to provide assists as well, I like to be involved in the team’s play.
 I enjoy scoring individual goals but I have never wanted to be a greedy player; I have always seen football as a collective sport not an individual one.
 Tennis is an individual sport; football isn’t.

 There are few players left who are only goalscorers

 That’s normal.
 If you get goals, you’ll be happy but you have to demand more.
 I prefer to help my team-mates out, to feel like I have played a part beyond putting the ball in the net; I want to improve tactically, physically, positionally.
 I want to help my team win possession, gain free-kicks, carry a territorial threat.
 But in the end, the goals are incontrovertible – they never go away.